• Home

 Camping on the Great Wall

-10 More Cool Facts about the Great Wall of China
+Lesser-known and Interesting Facts about the Great Wall

 1. The Great Wall is the longest man-made structure on Earth.